 What We Say:

-“We are pleased to be a key technology partner in Northern’s best-in-class Intelligent Train roll-out.
+“We are pleased to be a key technology partner in Northern’s best-in-class Digital Train roll-out.
 Icomera’s work within the project serves as testament to our ability to deliver bespoke, end-to-end digital fleet solutions for our clients”

 Peter Kingsland, SVP UK, Asia & Australia, Icomera